Seeed-Studio/wiki-documents/docs/BeagleBone_Green_Wireless.md

 ## FAQs

-**Q1: How to connect your BBGW to your Bluetooth Device with Debian 9.5 2018-10-07 4GB image?**
+**Q1: How to connect your SeeedStudio BeagleBone Green Wireless to your Bluetooth Device with Debian 9.5 2018-10-07 4GB image?**

 **A1:** Please follow below instructions. thanks.